icon-project/icon-sdk-python/README.md

 - to : The wallet address to receive coin or SCORE address  to receive a transaction
 - step_limit : The maximum step value for processing a transaction
 - nid : Network ID
-- nonce :  A random integer for transaction hash prevention
+- nonce :   An arbitrary number used to prevent transaction hash collision
 - content_type : Content's mime-type
 - content : Binary data of the SCORE
-- params : Parameters passed on the SCORE methods as like on_install () and on_update () (optional)
+- params : Parameters passed on the SCORE methods ; on_install (), on_update () (optional)
 - build : Returns a deploy transaction object

 #### Returns